 Once ready, go to the upper right corner to save the widget and close the form builder.
 Your CES survey will go live as soon as you activate it from the admin dashboard.

 If you want to survey customers who have interacted with your business but aren’t currently on the website, you can do that too.
-Create a fullscreen CES survey form, copy its direct link, and send the link to your customers.
+A tool like Getform will help you create a neat CES survey form, copy its direct link, and send it to your customers.

 How to analyze CES survey results and what to do next